girst/solvitaire-mirror-of-git.gir.st/README.md

 	 - insert append_undo() in x2y() functions
 	 - to encode stack position we need to overload f.u.f. can't do negative (-0), so +128 it is.
- * TODO: sigint, sigcont handler!
+ * TODO: sigint, sigcont handler! atexit() to avoid inconsistent term state
  * TODO: cleanup: in `x2y()` functions there is a lot of replication and noise when calculating legal moves, top cards, etc.
  * TODO: some input functions are in `x2y()` -- move them to `get_cmd()` (req.